GeorgeKaraszi/ActiveRecordExtended/README.md

 This is due to requirements of grouping SQL statements.
 The issue is being working on, but with no ETA.

 This issue only applies to the first initial set of unions and is recommended that you union two relations right off the bat.
-Afterwords you can union/chain single relations.
+Afterwards you can union/chain single relations.

 Example